3 killed when tree hits vehicle in Michigan and damage reported in Tennessee amid widespread storms

 More than 400,000 power outages were reported across Michigan, Wisconsin, Indiana, Kentucky and Ohio, according to Poweroutage.us.
 Crews including DTE Energy in Michigan were working to restore service.

+In Valparaiso, Indiana, investigators believe severe crosswinds blew over a tractor trailer on Sunday afternoon, killing the driver.
+The vehicle was traveling on the property of Pratt Industries when the accident happened, the Porter County Sheriff’s Office said in a news release.
+The driver, Jagbir Singh, 34, of Ontario, Canada, was found outside of the passenger compartment and had died of his injuries.

-In Indiana, a warehouse in Elkhart was destroyed by Sunday’s storms.
+A warehouse in Elkhart, Indiana, was destroyed by Sunday’s storms.
 No injuries were reported.
 WSBT-TV reported.

 Storm damage was reported in several counties in Tennessee, including Maury and Humphreys counties, WSMV-TV reported.
 Humphreys County Sheriff Chris Davis reported damage across the county, including a roof taken off a house.
 The homeowners were trapped inside, but not injured.